hyue0768/hyue0768.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Released our paper ['Two Sides of the Same Coin: Large-scale Measurements of Builder and Rollup after EIP-4844']().
-- *2024.10*: &nbsp;🎉🎉 Released our papers ['Private Order Flows and Builder Bidding Dynamics: The Road to Monopoly in Ethereum’s Block Building Market'](https://arxiv.org/pdf/2410.12352) and ['Two Sides of the Same Coin: Large-scale Measurements of Builder and Rollup after EIP-4844']().
+- *2024.10*: &nbsp;🎉🎉 Released our paper ['Private Order Flows and Builder Bidding Dynamics: The Road to Monopoly in Ethereum’s Block Building Market'](https://arxiv.org/pdf/2410.12352).
 - *2024.06*: &nbsp;🎉🎉 Submitted a paper toward S&P 2025.
 In this paper, we identified two asymmetries among builders through the examination of builder bidding data, which led to different block valuations and bidding strategies during the MEV-Boost auction stage.
 By employing the concepts of expectational and robust fairness, we demonstrated that the asymmetry fosters a monopolistic tendency, exacerbating fairness erosion within the network.
 Furthermore, we also explored the implications of a monopolistic builder scenario, highlighting the negative effects of earnings losses of proposers and discrimination in block construction.

 # 📝 Publications
 (# represents the corresponding author of each paper.)
--	Yue HUANG, Shuzheng Wang, Yuming Huang and Jing TANG.
+-	**Yue HUANG**, Shuzheng Wang, Yuming Huang and Jing TANG#.
 Two Sides of the Same Coin: Large-scale Measurements of Builder and Rollup after EIP-4844.
 Submitted to WWW 25.
-- Shuzheng Wang, Yue HUANG, Wenqin Zhang, Yuming Huang, Xuechao Wang and Jing TANG.
+- Shuzheng Wang, **Yue HUANG**, Wenqin Zhang, Yuming Huang, Xuechao Wang and Jing TANG#.
 Private Order Flows and Builder Bidding Dynamics: The Road to Monopoly in Ethereum’s Block Building Market.
 Submitted to WWW 25.

 # 🎖 Honors and Awards